SingleSlice/Cakebot-Revolt/README.md

 ##  hosting your own instance of this bot.

-clone this repo, and install the following dependencies
+clone this repo, and install the following python dependencies
 -   voltage==0.1.5a8
 -   pymongo==4.2.0